Mary Lou Williams (album)

 Mary Lou Williams, alternatively titled Black Christ of the Andes, is a jazz album by pianist Mary Lou Williams, which was released in 1964 by Folkways Records.
 Released after Williams's conversion to Catholicism, the album incorporates a variety of styles from spirituals, blues and avant-garde jazz.
-The title track is a choral Mass hymn in honor of the Peruvian saint St. Martin de Porres.
+The title track is a choral Mass hymn in honor of the Afro-Peruvian saint St. Martin de Porres.